Digicreon/Vik/README.md

 ## 4. Pure Javascript call
 ### 4.1 Page load
 Vik may be used to load pages without having a dedicated link in the page, by calling it from Javascript code.
 To do so, your code can call the `vik.load()` function, giving the URL as its first parameter.
-Configuration could be given as the second parameter, with the same keys than the initialization.
+Configuration could be given as the second parameter, with the same keys as the initialization.

 Example:
 ```html